wiserdivisor/solutio/README.md

 # solutions_cpp
-All problems that I've solved in CPP.
+All solutions for the problems I solved in CPP.